How To Needlepoint

 How To Needlepoint - Finishing Ideas

-Once you have stitched your masterpiece, you will want to do something with it.
-We have instructions for how to frame needlepoint.
 If you want to turn your stitched canvas into a pillow or ornament then you can send it in to us for professional needlepoint finishing.
-I think you'll find we have some of the best prices around.
+We have some of the best prices around.

 - As you stitch, your thread will probably become twisted.
 It will knot up if you don't attend to it.
 Every few stitches, let the needle dangle so it can unwind.